unoplatform/uno.extensions/doc/Reactive/Reactive.md

 ## API
 The main API provided by this package is [`IFeed<T>`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Core/IFeed.cs) which represents a stream of _data_.

-Unlike `IObservable<T>` or `IAsyncEnumerable<T>`, the _feed_ streams are specialized to handle business data objects which are expected to be rendered by the UI.
+Unlike `IObservable<T>` or `IAsyncEnumerable<T>`, _feed_ streams are specialized to handle business data objects which are expected to be rendered by the UI.
-A _feed_ is a sequence of _messages_ that contains such immutable _data_ with some metadata like its loading progress and/or errors raised while loading it.
+A _feed_ is a sequence of _messages_ which contains immutable _data_ with metadata such as its loading progress and/or errors raised while loading it.
-Everything is about the _data_, this means that a _feed_ will never fail, it will instead report any error encountered with the data itself, remaining active for future updates.
+Everything is about _data_, this means that a _feed_ will never fail.
+It will instead report any error encountered with the data itself, remaining active for future updates.

 Each [`Message<T>`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Core/Message.cs) contains the current and the previous state, as well as information about what changed.
-The means that a message is self-sufficient to get the current data, but also gives enough information to update from the previous state in an optimized way without rebuilding every thing.
+This means that a message is self-sufficient to get the current data, but also gives enough information to update from the previous state in an optimized way without rebuilding everything.

 ## General guidelines